Tel: +44.(0)20.3318.1134 Fax: +44.(0)20.3004.1756 Chat on Skype Bookmark and Share

 Q: What is a chargeback and is there any fee?

-A cardholder may dispute a credit card charge for many reasons, and when they do it is "charged back" to the merchant by the cardholder's bank.
-The cardholder is within his/her legal rights to begin procedures to dispute the charge up to six months after the date of sale, although in some cases the charge may be disputed up to 3 years after.
-Fee for a chargeback is 40 EUR.
-Businesses with a chargeback rate of more than 2.00% are not accepted.
+Every cardholder may dispute a credit card charge for many reasons, and when they do this it is "charged back" to the merchant by the acquiring bank.
+The cardholder is within their legal rights to begin procedures to dispute the charge within 180 days after the date of transaction.
+Most EU acquiring bank charge a fee of 24 EUR per chargeback.
+Also, Visa allows maximum of 2.00% and Mastercard maximum of 1.00% chargeback ratios, any ratios above that for 2 consecutive months will most likely cause the merchant account to be terminated.

-Q: Can I accept currencies other than USD or EUR?
+Q: Can I accept payments and be payed in currencies other than GBP, EUR or USD?

-Q: What is your typical processing fee and how can I get a lower fee?
+Q: What is your typical processing fee / dicsount rate?

 Q: Will I receive statements of all transactions?